Seven Nights in Japan

-Seven Nights in Japan (also known as 7 Nights in Japan) is a 1976 Anglo-French drama film directed by Lewis Gilbert and starring Michael York, Charles Gray, and Hidemi Aoki.
+Seven Nights in Japan (also known as 7 Nights in Japan) is a 1976 British-French drama film directed by Lewis Gilbert and starring Michael York, Charles Gray and Hidemi Aoki.
 It was written by Christopher Wood.
 Gilbert called the film "a bit daft really... pretty flimsy... a very minor piece of work."

-Story
+Premise

-The film is about seven days in the life of Prince George, who is travelling in Japan for the first time.
-While there he meets and falls for a local girl, Sumi, who is a bus tour guide.
+Prince George is travelling in Japan for the first time, spending a week there.
+While there, he meets and falls for a local girl, Sumi, who is a bus tour guide.
 They spend a few days and nights together at her isolated childhood home.
-When Sumi discovers his true identity she admonishes him for avoiding his duties as the future king – he had absconded from his planned itinerary of factory visits to be with her; he later justifies his absence to the ambassador by asserting that he was simply taking his allotted naval shore leave,.
+When Sumi discovers his true identity, she admonishes him for avoiding his duties as the future king – he had absconded from his planned itinerary of factory visits to be with her; he later justifies his absence to ambassador Henry Hollander by asserting that he was simply taking his allotted naval shore leave.
 He is hunted by an unknown Japanese sect who want him dead, because he left one of their nightclubs without paying, having inadvertently run up a huge bill.